getinstachip/vpx/README.md

 When run, `vpx implement` follows these structured steps to reason through the RTL design, producing a well-structured RTL description that meets specified requirements.

 ---

-## Troubleshooting

-- **Command Not Found**: Verify `pipx` installation and ensure it’s in your PATH.
-- **Login Issues**: Check that the correct email and license key are used and confirm internet connectivity.
-- **Dependency Issues**: Reinstall VPX using `pipx reinstall vpx` if needed.

----

-This streamlined thought process enables the LLM within VPX to generate complex RTL implementations accurately.
-The `vpx implement` command ensures consistent, logically ordered designs that align with RTL development standards.